JoineryHQ/fpptarolesync/README.md

 ### When is the Managed Role added or removed?

 * Upon user login
-* Upon modification, creation, or deletion of any of the following CiviCRM entities which are relevant to the qualification; this includes Memberships, Contributions, and Relationships.
+* Upon modification, creation, or deletion of any CiviCRM entities which are relevant to the qualification; this includes Memberships, Contributions, and Relationships.

 At those times, the user's qualification for the Managed Role is calculated, and the role is added or removed accordingly.